 For more information and syntax, see "SORTKEY function [String]" in Chapter 4, "SQL Functions" of Reference: Building Blocks, Tables, and Procedures.

 • The CREATE DATABASE parameter COLLATION supports specification of a collation for a database.

-For more information, see CREATE DATABASE statement in Chapter 1, "SQL Statements" of Reference: Statements and Options.
+See CREATE DATABASE statement in Chapter 1, "SQL Statements" of Reference: Statements and Options.